 Career path and work abroad opportunities

-People, in particular my newest readers, often think that I travel all the time, but I have a day job that gives me a lot of time off to travel.
-I’m a middle and high school teacher who has taught English literature and French in international schools around the world.
-I chose this career path in part because I always knew I wanted to live abroad and have enough time to travel during my holidays, which are numerous.
-So far, I’ve taught in France, Mexico, London, NYC, and Hong Kong, and always extensively travel the regions that I temporarily call home.
+While my current gig as a freelance travel journalist means that I’m on the road for assignments most of the time, my past career in education gave me a lot of time off to travel.
+I was a middle and high school teacher who taught English literature and French in international schools around the world.
+I initially chose this career path in part because I always knew I wanted to live abroad and have enough time to travel during my holidays, which were abundant.
+Over my ten year career in education I taught in France, Mexico, London, NYC, and Hong Kong, which gave me ample opportunities to travel extensively throughout the regions that I temporarily called home.
 When I was teaching in London, for example, I took advantage of my prime location in Europe to explore the rest of the continent, often travelling every holiday and 2-3 weekends of every month!

 If you are a university student, you can also teach English in France; I did this back in 2006.
 Click this link for more information.